ElenaShe000/MARCS/README.md

 model_output_regional.txt includes the mean and 10/90% extremes of annual runoff rate (mm yr-1) simulated from the forcing of the regional model RCA4 of the MPI-ESM-LR (several grid points per catchment).

-GIS layers:
+### GIS layers and coordinates:

+catchment_att.zip includes the boundary for 12 Finnis river according to the GRDC;

+crd_wcentr.txt includes the coordinates of the watersheds’ centroids calculated from the polygons of river basins;

-catchment_att.zip includes the boundary for 12 Finnis river according to the GRDC valu1005120800383_453212_7191507.zip includes the catchment of Oulunjoki at Leppiniemi (Montta hydropower plant)
+valu1005120800383_453212_7191507.zip includes the catchment of Oulunjoki at Leppiniemi (Montta hydropower plant)